 I’m not claiming that these 20 things are the answers to your problems.
 Doing these things won’t make the problems go away.
 However, they will help you manage the stress and anxiety that comes with frustration.
 The good news is, the thing about frustration is, know that at some point it will end.
 The issues will get solved.
 It just takes time, and if you aren’t patient (like me) it’s really hard.
 In the meantime, “God, give me the grace to accept with serenity….” (that was #20.)

-Like this post?
+Like this article?
 Check out my article, Going Through a Divorce?
 One Word That Will Keep You Out of the Garbage Chute

 Check out our video on frustration during divorce!